docusign/code-examples-java/README.md

   * Put in the following value for the Goals field: `spring-boot::run`.
 * Click the JRE tab in the Run Configurations menu and make sure your have a Runtime JRE set to jdk-11 or higher.
 * Click apply to save.
 Finally, click `Run` to run it!
-* Open a browser and navigate to http://localhost:8080 to see the examples running.
+* Open a browser to http://localhost:8080

 ### Payments code example